 Design calculations should be given in sufficient detail to enable the reviewer to get a clear picture and understanding of all included work to allow approval.
 Backup data should be furnished to support basic design decisions related to sizing of major equipment and materials, performance of specific systems or equipment.
 Manufacturer's catalog data sheets shall be provided for each item of equipment and shall be labeled to match the mechanical equipment schedules identification type.
 Calculations may be performed by manual or computerized procedures.
 Use of standardized charts, curves, tables, graphs will generally be acceptable for portions of required calculations or in lieu of specific calculation procedures.
+Provide equipment sizing and selections based on manufacturer's electronic/software selection to verify equipment performance meets design requirements.
 Such data must be from a recognized source, which is identified in the Design Analysis.
 If possible, a copy of applicable sheets or pages should be included with the calculations.